 Prior to starting RecordLinker, we built an in-house solution for a client.
 It took our team of 5 people around 3 weeks to get the first prototype ready, another 6 months to make it production-ready, and an additional 6 months of subsequent iterations and improvements.

-Your in-house record linking solution will consist of three major components: a database (central repository for the canonical records), a user interface, and machine learning capabilities.
-To create these elements and bring them all together, you will need a development team that knows how to build web-based UI, work with databases, and build and train machine learning models.
+To create these elements and bring them all together, you will need a development team that knows how to: build web-based UI, work with databases, and implement and train machine learning models.

 We compiled the following guidelines based on our own experience of building an in-house system.
 Though they are somewhat simplified here, sharing them with your development team will help the project start off on the right foot.